National Records of Scotland

 Testaments before the early 20th century are normally handwritten.
 While Victorian copperplate handwriting is usually simple to read, the handwritings of the 16th, 17th and early 18th centuries can be much more difficult.
 Testaments are normally in English, or old Scots, and only a very few 16th century examples are in Latin.

 Comprehensive guidance to understanding testaments can be found on the ScotlandsPeople website.
-The Scottish Handwriting website gives help with reading older writing.
+The Scottish Handwriting resource on the ScotlandsPeople website provides online tuition and guidance for reading manuscript historical records written in Scotland from the 16th to 18th centuries.

 You may find the following printed sources useful: